desnesn/desnesn.github.io/index.md

 <h1>About</h1>
 A little blog about desnes' professional, academic and curious adventures.

-<p>Really proud father :-D, Linux hacker B-), academic scholar 8-), challenged soccer player (GK) :-| ... and horrible singer :-X (wife's personal opinion - statistical sample space not valid - more research is yet necessary to reach further conclusions)</p>
+<p>Really proud father :-D, Linux hacker B-), academic scholar 8-), challenged soccer player (GK) :-| ... and horrible singer :-X (wife's personal opinion - since the statistical sample space is not valid, more research is yet necessary to reach further conclusions on the latter matter)</p>

 <h1>Usefull links</h1>
 <ul>